tml1024/flying-brick/README.md

 ## HELLO THERE!

 There are now over 30 people who have cloned this repo.
-But not a single contact.
+But not many contacts.
 Please, if this is useful to you, or if you have improvement suggestions, don't be shy to open a discussion just to tell how it has helped you, file an issue, or even submit a PR here on GitHub.
 (But no personal email expecting personal replies please.
 That is not how open source works.
 Unless you have some business (contracting) proposal, but I am not really expecting such.)

 ## General